castaway/dbix-class-book/chapters/03-Describing-database.md

 schema, with all the correct sizes and other attributes.
 It also serves as a useful reminder to the developer of the columns available.

-We suggest supplying at a minimum, the `data_type` of the column.
+We suggest supplying at a minimum, the `data_type` of the column and `is_autoincrement` on self-incrementing columns where appropriate.

+Note: Some databases allow column names containing spaces and other characters which are not allowed in perl identifiers, and thus cannot be used for the accessor method names.
+To get around this we can add another key to our column description named `accessor` and set its value to a usable name for the accessor.

 - Lines 9 to 12

-We add a column called `id` to store the _primary key_ of the table.
+We add a column called `id` to store the *primary key* of the table.
 This will store a unique `integer` for each row in the table.
 The primary key will use a self-incrementing field which most databases supply, so we set `is_auto_increment` to 1.